 - insisting on seeing prestigious specialists, even for minor health concerns

 - seeking out friendships with distinguished or famous people

 - dating only people that others find attractive, intelligent, or powerful

 When people fail to recognize them, someone with narcissistic personality may decide their opinion simply doesn’t matter.
 This can be justified by stating these people don’t understand how unique and special they are.

-Someone with narcissistic personality might have a difficult time recognizing that everyone, including themselves, has a mix of traits.
+Someone with narcissistic personality might have a difficult time recognizing that everyone, including themselves, has a mix of personality traits.
 Instead, they often assume one flaw means someone is wholly flawed.

-This defense mechanism is called splitting, or all-or-nothing thinking.
+As a cognitive distortion, this is called splitting, or all-or-nothing thinking.

-The praise and attention someone with narcissistic personality earns from others help reinforce their sense of superiority.
+The praise and attention someone with narcissistic personality disorder earns from others help reinforce their sense of superiority.

 They might, for example: